Pineacles/twitch-vertical-theater-chat/README.md

 app would: the player spans the full width at its natural 16:9 size, and chat gets all the leftover vertical space.

-It activates by itself and gets out of the way by itself — no clicking a mode button, no broken fullscreen, no leftover styles when you widen the window.
+It activates by itself and gets out of the way by itself, no clicking a mode button, no broken fullscreen, no leftover styles when you widen the window.

 <p align="center">